 The University of Kentucky is seeking applicants for the position of Director of the Kentucky Geological Survey and the 13th State Geologist of Kentucky.
 This is a senior-level research and administrative position at the university reporting to the Vice President for Research.
 The successful candidate will hold a joint appointment as a faculty member in an allied department at UK.
-It is a full-time staff appointment with a generous array of benefits.
+It is a full-time faculty position with a generous array of benefits.

-The Director is responsible for administration of the Survey including budgeting, personnel, research programs, productivity, and program prioritization; direct supervision of senior staff, including an Associate Director and research heads; and the professional conduct of the Survey’s activities within and outside the University of Kentucky.
+The Director is responsible for administration of the Survey including research activities, program prioritization, budgeting, personnel, and productivity; direct supervision of senior staff, including an Associate Director and research heads; and the professional conduct of the Survey’s activities within and outside the University of Kentucky.
 Active participation in geoscience research is strongly encouraged.
-The Director is also responsible for KGS’ legislatively mandated programs that include: the Well Sample and Core Library, Groundwater Data Repository, Groundwater Monitoring Network, Oil and Gas Data Repository, Kentucky Seismic and Strong Motion Network, and Geological investigations of the state and its mineral, fuel, and water resources and geologic hazards.
+The Director is also responsible for KGS legislatively mandated programs that include: the Well Sample and Core Library, Groundwater Data Repository, Groundwater Monitoring Network, Oil and Gas Data Repository, Kentucky Seismic and Strong Motion Network, and geological investigations of the state and its mineral, fuel, and water resources and geologic hazards.
 Additional duties include:

 The minimum requirements for this position are a Ph.D. and 10 years of related experience in geology or a closely related field.
-Candidates should have a current portfolio of research and scholarship that would meet the requirements to become a registered professional geologist in Kentucky because the State Geologist is an ex officio member of the Kentucky Board of Registration for Professional Geologists.
+Candidates should have a current portfolio of research and scholarship that would meet the requirements of a faculty appointment at Kentucky’s flagship university.
+Strong communication skills are an essential qualification for this position.

-Applicants must have knowledge of one or more areas of geology, and a demonstrated record of success in research, grant development, and program/project administration.
+Applicants must have knowledge of one or more areas of geology, and a demonstrated record of success in research and program administration.
 Areas of specialty relevant to Kentucky, such as energy resources, karst hydrogeology, and natural hazards are desirable.

-The applicant must be experienced with geological research programs and the requirements for personnel, facilities, equipment, and support to ensure successful research endeavors on a statewide basis.
+Applicants must be experienced with geological research programs and the requirements for personnel, facilities, equipment, and support to ensure successful research endeavors on a statewide basis.
 Expanding the KGS research portfolio will be a top priority for the next Director.

-The successful applicant should have leadership skills, experience supervising and managing researchers and research projects, writing grant proposals, creating budgets, and presenting results of research to scientific and professional audiences, good communication skills to foster cooperative, open, and productive relationships with coworkers, subordinates, and superiors, outside experts, and government and industry officials.
+The applicants should have leadership skills, experience supervising and managing researchers and research projects, writing grant proposals, creating budgets, and presenting results of research to scientific and professional audiences; and good communication skills to foster cooperative, open, and productive relationships with coworkers, subordinates, and superiors, outside experts, and government and industry officials.
 The Director should demonstrate and advocate for unbiased, science-based research and public service programs.
-The candidate should understand and promote the unique role of a geoscience research and public service organization located within a land grant university setting and be committed to fostering and developing diversity within the organization.
+The candidate should understand and embrace the unique role of a geoscience research and public service organization located within a land grant university setting and be committed to fostering and developing diversity within the organization.

 The Kentucky Geological Survey has a state-appropriated budget of ~$4M and received approximately $1 to $2 million in externally sponsored research over the past five years.
 KGS has a staff of 45 persons (35 in scientific and technical positions, 10 in administrative and support roles).
 Of the scientific positions, 10 have Ph.D. degrees, 19 have master’s degrees, and 6 have bachelor’s degrees.
 Seven of the Ph.D.’s are adjunct faculty in the UK Department of Earth and Environmental Sciences and one is adjunct faculty in the Department of Geography.
 A number of survey personnel serve on university, state, and federal committees, boards, and commissions.
 The state geologist is an ex officio member of the Kentucky Board of Registration for Professional Geologists, as required by KRS 322A, and a permanent member of the Governor’s Geographic Information Advisory Council.